Atekawere/Ghanian-Akan-Naming/README.md

 => Jacinta Ateka
 => Student at Moringa

-.Do not hesitate to email me through jacintawere2@gmail.com for any inquiries.
+*Do not hesitate to email me through jacintawere2@gmail.com for any inquiries.